Rawpixel.com - stock.adobe.com

 Palma states that the company’s direction is towards the concept of “workforce trust management”, an extension of the original security awareness training and the more commonly used term “human risk management”.

-The obvious question is how AI and automated functions are changing both workforce trust management and KnowBe4’s core awareness and training mission?
-Sitting with Palma, Computer Weekly had the opportunity to ask him about this move towards automation and if there was enough of a grasp of the roll-out of automated tasks in the way that KnowBe4’s technology works.
+The obvious question is how AI and automated functions are changing both workforce trust management and KnowBe4’s core awareness and training mission.
+Computer Weekly asked Palma about this move towards automation and whether there was enough of a grasp of the roll-out of automated tasks in the way that KnowBe4’s technology works.

-“I’ve put more focus on it; I’m putting more investment behind it.
-I want to accelerate what we’re doing, but we have six agents in the market – we were already doing this, and it becomes critical because it just allows our system to run better,” he says.
+“I’ve put more focus on it and more investment behind it.
+I want to accelerate what we’re doing, but we have six agents in the market – we were already doing this, and it becomes critical because it allows our system to run better,” he says.

-Is there more demand from customers for that kind of automation in a workforce trust management offering?
-He explains that one of its agents creates a phishing landing page to save time for the IT and cyber security teams to build new versions of the phishing tests continually.
+As an example of workforce trust management in action, Palma says that one of its agents created a phishing landing page to save time for the IT and cyber security teams to continually build new versions of the phishing tests.

 Donna Huggett, information security education and awareness manager at Belron – the parent organisation of Autoglass and Safelite – tells Computer Weekly that she uses KnowBe4 for phishing simulations.
-The AI-enabled technology “actually helps us massively cut down quite a huge chunk of work”, as time was previously spent on developing templates and choosing the right one to use, the options in the AIDA technology do the work for you.
+She states that the AI-enabled technology “helps us cut down a huge chunk of work”, as time was previously spent on developing templates and choosing the right one to use, the options in KnowBe4’s Artificial Intelligence Defense Agents (AIDA) system do the work for you.

-She also said this determines the level of phishing message to be sent to an employee, for those who need to be challenged more and who will receive slightly harder emails.
+Huggett adds that this determines the level of phishing message to be sent to an employee – for instance, those who need to be challenged more and who will receive slightly harder emails.
 “And that’s all automated now, so that’s a massive help,” she says.

-Paul Maxwell, cyber security engineer at retailer Poundland, says he primarily uses KnowBe4 for phishing simulation, and used 115 templates, but found that some were no longer working.
-This required new templates to be built, and it “was adding 35 hours a month” to his workload as users became savvier, and he needed to create new emails.
+Paul Maxwell, cyber security engineer at retailer Poundland, says he primarily uses KnowBe4 for phishing simulation.
+Poundland used 115 templates but found that some were no longer working.
+This required new templates to be built, and it “was adding 35 hours a month” to his workload as users became savvier and he needed to create trickier emails.

-“I spent a good couple of hours at night, just thinking ‘That’s a good one, that’s going to catch people out’.
+“I spent a good couple of hours at night thinking, ‘That’s a good one, that’s going to catch people out.’
 With that kind of stuff, you can’t just go half measure, you’ve really got to try and catch them out,” he says.
 “Because if you don’t catch them out, you don’t help them learn.”

-“This is exactly what I need: firstly to help me move security forward in the business, but also to be able to take a step back and look at other areas I need to focus on,” he adds.
+“This is exactly what I need to help me move security forward in the business, but also to take a step back and look at other areas I need to focus on,” he adds.

 Automated agents

-In terms of automated agents, Computer Weekly asked Palma if the intention was to add machine learning to enable the examples above, and if it could get to the level where it could replace the practitioner’s need to do awareness training by determining the right campaign for employees?
+In terms of automated agents, Computer Weekly asked Palma if the intention was to add machine learning to enable the examples mentioned earlier, and if it could get to the level where it could replace the practitioner’s need to do awareness training by determining the right campaign for employees.

-Palma explains that people are overlooking this link and are moving directly to AI, while the human link is vital; there is machine learning involved.
-“Everybody wants to think GenAI, everybody wants to think next generation: we’ve had lots of machine learning and regular vanilla AI for a long time, and that’s still very meaningful and that still does a lot of the work, but conceptually it will absolutely look and say, ‘Hey, these are the mistakes you’re making’, or ‘These are the mistakes the system is making’ and how you solve that.”
+“Everybody wants to think GenAI, or next generation,” he says.
+“We’ve had lots of machine learning and regular vanilla AI for a long time, and that’s still very meaningful and does a lot of the work, but conceptually it will absolutely look and say, ‘Hey, these are the mistakes you’re making’, or ‘These are the mistakes the system is making’ and how you solve that.”

 Palma says that the development of agents has increased over the past year, and he sees a future where “our email, our training, our compliance is all going to be in one single platform”, which will allow KnowBe4 to add in components and capabilities as it moves forward.